James-R-Thomas/Basic-Old-School-Fantasy-player/README.md

-# Basic Old School Fantasy player
+# Old School Essentials and Basic Fantasy Obsidian Vault
- Player info
+ OSE and BF mashed together in an Obsidian Vault